 This marinara is bursting with Italian flavors and is just so wonderful.

-Start building the flavor profile of by sautéing onions, garlic, herbs and red pepper flakes.
+Start building the flavor profile off by sautéing onions, garlic, herbs, and red pepper flakes.

-The smell emanating from you kitchen will begin to attract the attention of hungry house dwellers before you know it.
+The smell emanating from your kitchen will begin to attract the attention of hungry house dwellers before you know it.

 Now, let’s really fire things up!

-Very carefully, add the vodka and the use a long match to ignite the alcohol.
+Very carefully, add the vodka and then use a long match to ignite the alcohol.
 Be careful when doing this, and be sure to stand back.

 This is a technique called flambé and though it’s not completely necessary, it does improve the overall flavor of the sauce.

 Next goes in the prepared marinara sauce.

 And then what gives the dish it’s classic pink appearance is the addition of cream.
 We think just a touch of heavy cream gives the sauce a wonderful texture and luxurious taste.

 Americans are just crazy about this dish.
 And I can tell you one thing…the Loon and I are two Americans that flip for a good Penne alla Vodka.